 - I don’t do any card alters.
-Eyestrain makes it too painful.
+Eyestrain makes it very uncomfortable.

 - I do sketches on the back of artist proofs.
-Sketches are $3 for my quick goblin portrait or $50 for my high-end sketches.
+Sketches are $5 for my quick goblin portrait, $40 for black linework, $80 for my high-end sketches, or $300 for fully painted color.
 Examples of the high-end sketches can be seen below.
 These prices don’t include the cost of the AP.